Sriram-Pandi/Sriram-Pandi/README.md

-- 🌱 I’m currently looking for Full-time opportunities to serve organisations in the field of Robotics and its associated streams
+- 🌱 I’m currently looking for opportunities to serve full time at various levels in the field of Robotics and associated streams

-- 👨‍💻 All of my projects are available at [Portfolio under progress]
+- 👨‍💻 All of my projects are available at [Portfolio under progress]()

 - 💬 Ask me about **Robotics, Computer vision**